-One Potato fish and shellfish will keep well for up to seven days refrigerated in their sealed bags.
-If you plan to use these ingredients more than seven days after receiving them, we suggest placing them in the freezer as soon as they are received.
+One Potato fish and shellfish will keep well for up to 3 to 4 days refrigerated in their sealed bags.
+If you plan to use these ingredients more than three days after receiving them, we suggest placing them in the freezer as soon as they are received.
 Plan your meals in order to use fish and shellfish early in the week for pristine freshness.

-Meat and Poultry will keep well for up to seven days in their sealed bags.
-If you plan on preparing these ingredients more than seven days after receiving, we suggest placing the sealed bags directly in the freezer upon receiving them.
+Meat and Poultry will keep well for up to 4 to 5 days in their sealed bags.
+If you plan on preparing these ingredients more than five days after receiving, we suggest placing the sealed bags directly in the freezer upon receiving them.

 Once freezing your meat, poultry or fish products: Remove from the freezer and thaw in the refrigerator overnight.
 If you wish to thaw frozen ingredients more quickly, place the frozen sealed bags in a container and thaw under cold running water [please consider water is one of our valuable, ever scarcer resources, kindly use with prudence].

 One Potato works with farmers and ranchers who treat their animals humanely and pay great attention to their animal’s health and well being.
 Still, bacteria and pathogens that can cause food borne illness are always a risk.
 To protect your family, One Potato recommends the following best practices in food safety during meal preparation:

 - Always begin with a clean and sanitized work area, cutting board, bowls, knives and utensils.

 - Clean and sanitize cutting boards after the preparation of any one ingredient before preparing the next ingredients.